tradingview-pine-seeds/docs/faq.md

 #### Q: What if the maximum amount of time required for the symbol to appear on the chart has passed, but I still do not see it?

-__A:__ The maximum time for a symbol to appear on the chart is one hour.
+__A:__ The maximum time for a symbol to appear on the chart is 30 minutes.
-If it has not appear during this time, check that the JSON file in the `symbol_info/` directory has a valid format.
+If it has not appear during this time, check the action logs for validation warnings and errors.
+If you cannot fix the problem, contact us at pine.seeds@tradingview.com.
+Our support team is available on weekdays from 6 AM to 3 PM UTC.
-Refer to [Symbol info format] for more information.

 #### Q: Would a candlestick chart be informative?

-__A:__ For economic data, which commonly only has a single data source, a _Line_ graph is suitable, as it only shows `close` values.
+__A:__ A _Line_ chart is suitable for economic data, which commonly only has a single data source, as it only shows `close` values.
 The data that has different OHLC values will be better represented with the _Candles_ chart, which displays each four of these values separately.

 #### Q: Who can use my symbols in the UI?